-At May 31, 2022, the Authority had outstanding insured revenue bonds in the amount of \$29,496,127 and a Construction Loan in the amount of \$2,700,000.
+At May 31, 2023, the Authority had outstanding insured revenue bonds in the amount of \$26,148,162 and a Construction Loan in the amount of \$2,700,000.
 Debt service schedules go out to 2040.
-Interest rates range from 0.0% on Bonds issued as part of the state sponsored New Jersey Wastewater Treatment Trust Fund and New Jersey Infrastructure Bank (NJIB) to 5.50% on the bonds.
-Use of the NJIB as the financing vehicle for OBMUA capital projects results in both lower over-all interest costs and a reduction in the costs associated with the issuance of debt.
+Interest rates range from 0.0% on Bonds issued as part of the state sponsored New Jersey Wastewater Treatment Trust Fund and New Jersey Infrastructure Bank (NJIB) to 5.0% on the bonds.
+The use of the NJIB as the financing vehicle for OBMUA capital projects results in both lower overall interest costs and a reduction in the costs associated with the issuance of debt.
 All outstanding bonds are insured and rated Aa1.
 Principal payments are due November 1 of each year.
-The principal for the bonds due November 1, 2022 is \$3,347,964.
+The principal for the bonds due November 1, 2023, is \$2,810,744.
 Management and the Authority's Financial Advisor constantly monitor market conditions to determine if interest rate declines present opportunities for savings through the refunding of outstanding debt.
 The Authority has taken comprehensive actions to limit the costs in the current debt service maturity schedule.
 Utilization of the NJIB (formerly the NJ Environmental Infrastructure Trust) financing program for eligible capital projects over an eighteen-year period from 1993 through 2013 has resulted in interest savings to the Authority in excess of \$5.42 million.

-Current and advance refunding's of existing debt in 2002, 2004, 2006, 2009, 2012, 2014 and 2016 based upon improving market conditions, resulted in additional aggregate savings to the Authority of \$6.32 million.
-Such refundings require the approval of the New Jersey Local Finance Board and generally must yield a net present value savings of at least 3% of debt service cash flows.
-Full details of the specific Bond Issues outstanding may be found in Note 5 and on Schedule 1 of the statistical section.
+Current and advance refunding of existing debt in 2002, 2004, 2006, 2009, 2012, 2014, and 2016 based upon improving market conditions, resulted in additional aggregate savings to the Authority of \$6.32 million.
+Such refunding's require the approval of the New Jersey Local Finance Board and generally must yield a net present value savings of at least 3% of debt service cash flows.
+Full details of the specific Bond Issues outstanding may be found in Note 5, Note 6, and on Schedule 1 of the statistical section.